 One year a tourist got burns on both feet when he stepped into a hot spring in the middle of the night.
 In the photo below you can see what this area looks like in the dusk.
 Never enter these areas after dark as you might accidentally step into a hot-spring hidden beneath a thin crust or in the grass.

 Geysir geothermal area in the dusk - Strokkur erupting and Blesi sleeping

 I have only once seen Strokkur erupting in the dark.
 We reached the Geysir geothermal area in the dark and parked the car in the small northern parking lot and stayed outside the fenced-off area.
 We had dinner in the car, overlooking the geothermal area.
 Nobody was around and then Strokkur erupted out of what seemed to be nowhere in the darkness; a magnificent sight!

-We were coming from Mývatn in the north and had returned through the central highlands via Kjalvegur - Kjölur road, that is why we were at Geysir so late that night.
+We were coming from Mývatn in the north and had returned through the central highland via Kjalvegur - Kjölur road, that is why we were at Geysir so late that night.
 We stopped on the way at one of the most magnificent geothermal areas in Iceland; the high-temperature geothermal area Hveradalir in Mt.
-Kerlingarfjöll in the highlands.
+Kerlingarfjöll in the highland.

 Hveradalir in Mt.
-Kerlingarfjöll in the highlands of Iceland
+Kerlingarfjöll in the highland of Iceland

 North of the new hotel at Geysir, you will find a troll.
 It used to stand by a bench in a prominent place but has been moved during the construction work.
 I have my photo taken by it every time I visit the Geysir geothermal area.